at.latticetools.observables#

 TrajectoryObservable(refpts[, axis, name])

-Observe trajectory coordinates at selected locations
+Observe trajectory coordinates at selected locations.

 Defines the computation requirements for an Observable.

-class ElementObservable(fun, refpts, name=None, summary=False, statfun=None, **kwargs)[source]#
+class ElementObservable(fun, refpts, name=None, statfun=None, postfun=None, **kwargs)[source]#

 Bases: Observable

-Base class for Observables linked to a position in the lattice
+Base class for Observables linked to a position in the lattice.

 Parameters: